Codecademy/docs/content/markdown/concepts/highlight/highlight.md

   - 'Documentation'
 CatalogContent:
   - 'learn-html'
-  - 'path/front-end-engineer-career-path'
+  - 'paths/front-end-engineer-career-path'
 ---

-In Markdown, **highlights** are where parts of a text appears in a yellow background after being inserted between two pairs of equal signs (`==`).
+In Markdown, **highlights** are used to emphasize important words.
+Parts of the text appear in a yellow background after being inserted between two pairs of equal signs (`==`).

-> **Note:** This feature is not offered in all Markdown processors so consider reading through the instruction guide before completing.
+> **Note:** This feature is not offered in all markdown processors.

 ## Syntax